spgrvl/video-downloader/README.md

 # Video Downloader

-A cli tool to download videos from various sites.
+A GUI tool to download videos from various sites.

-## Supported Sites
+## Supported sites

 * Facebook
 * Instagram
 * TikTok

+## How to run

+Double click video_downloader.pyw for the GUI version.
+To run the program in CLI mode, you can use the [-c] or [--cli] parameter.